Tokyo Olympics digest: Eliud Kipchoge defends marathon gold | DW | 08.08.2021

 Team USA won gold in women's basketball for the seventh straight Olympics.
 After jumping out to a nine-point lead over hosts Japan in the first quarter, they coasted to a 90-75 victory to take the gold.
 Brittney Griner capped off an impressive games with a 30-point performance.

-In track cycling, Canadian Kelsey Mitchell took gold in the women's sprint while Great Britain's Jason Kenny won the men's keirin to become the first British athlete to win seven Olympic titles.
+In track cycling, Canadian Kelsey Mitchell took gold in the women's sprint while Great Britain's Jason Kenny won his seventh career Olympic gold in men's keirin to become the most decorated British Olympian of all-time.

 dv (AFP, AP, dpa, Reuters)